TheEpic0ne/HelpDatblockCom/docs/datearth.md

 ## War

+_This page is a work in progress.
+What is currently written may not be the final design._

 ### Sieging

 As a king or general, place a coloured banner in the wilderness close to a town.
 This action will initiate a new siege, or cause the attacker to join an existing one.
 The upfront cost of the siege for the attacker is $500.